vdesdoigts/toylovers.com/_interviews/toyznotagame.md

 ## What led you into toy photography?

 I started photography in 2014 as an extension of my graphic design passion.
-The first years, i was shooting — like all beginners i guess — family and cats.
+The first years, I was shooting — like all beginners I guess — family and cats.
 In 2017 I decide to upgrade and focus on models/glamour photography which is still my first hobby — [Animagyne](https://www.instagram.com/animagyne/) on Instagram.
-Summer 2018, french web show **"20th Century toys"** with Joe Hume and Ben Renaut made me want to buy toys and shoot. **Today, i think toy photography is my excuse to buy a lot of action figures.**
+Summer 2018, french web show **"20th Century toys"** with Joe Hume and Ben Renaut made me want to buy toys and shoot. **Today, I think toy photography is my excuse to buy a lot of action figures.**

 ## What’s your motivation?